gorodulin/env_control/README.md

 ### #on_validation_error

-This configuration settings contains a handler that `validate()` method calls as the contract gets breached.
+This configuration setting contains a handler that `validate()` method calls as the contract gets breached.

 There is a default implementation that raises `EnvControl::BreachOfContractError` exception.
 You can customize this behavior by assigning a new callable handler: